apache/nuttx/configs/avr32dev1/README.txt

   AT91UC3B0256 specific device driver settings

-	CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).
+	CONFIG_USARTn_SERIAL_CONSOLE - selects the USARTn for the console and ttys0 (default is the USART0).
-	CONFIG_UARTn_RXBUFSIZE - Characters are buffered as received.
+	CONFIG_USARTn_RXBUFSIZE - Characters are buffered as received.
-	   This specific the size of the receive buffer CONFIG_UARTn_TXBUFSIZE - Characters are buffered before
+	   This specific the size of the receive buffer CONFIG_USARTn_TXBUFSIZE - Characters are buffered before
 	   being sent.
-This specific the size of the transmit buffer CONFIG_UARTn_BAUD - The configure BAUD of the UART.
-Must be CONFIG_UARTn_BITS - The number of bits.
+This specific the size of the transmit buffer CONFIG_USARTn_BAUD - The configure BAUD of the USART.
+Must be CONFIG_USARTn_BITS - The number of bits.
 Must be either 7 or 8.
-	CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
+	CONFIG_USARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
-	CONFIG_UARTn_2STOP - Two stop bits
+	CONFIG_USARTn_2STOP - Two stop bits

 Configurations
 ^^^^^^^^^^^^^^